Do you fly British Airways? (They have over 300 destinations BTW.)

 Bonus Miles

-You get 50,000 Avios after you make your first purchase with your new card.
+You get 50,000 Avios after you spend $2,000 within the first 3 months of membership.
 Then you can earn an additional 25,000 Avios if you make $10,00 in purchases on your card within the first year of having your card.
 Get another 25,000 Avios if you spend an additional $10,000 in your first year.

 That can earn you a roundtrip business class reward ticket.
 (Additional taxes and surcharges may apply. )